4.1 Multi Agency Safeguarding Hub (MASH)

 Police Safeguarding (MASH Vulnerable Persons Unit)- 1 Inspector (MASH Coordinator), 1 Detective Sergeant, 3 Safeguarding Constables, 4 MASH Support Staff, Light Duties Staff (variable).

 Manages all police internal safeguarding referrals and arranges notifications to other agencies e.g. CSC, ASC, Health, Housing, Education.
-Risk assesses Domestic Violence and Abuse incidents and services the MARAC process.
+Risk assesses Domestic Abuse incidents and services the MARAC process.
 Facilitates the police attendance at meeting structures around children and Adults at Risk.
 Inspector manages team and provides multi-agency co-ordination function for MASH.

 IOM (Integrated Offender Management)– 1 Detective Sergeant, 3 Constables.